Alright it’s time to get serious. Australia is a deadly country.

 There was that one time when my best friend was startled awake at 2:30am by the massive, furry, icky huntsman spider falling off the roof and onto her face, but even she survived that.

-There was also the one time I stood up and flushed our camp toilet in our remote pearling camp in the middle of the Kimberly and saw a bright green tree frog swimming around, knowing that somewhere nearby was that python that liked to call our cabins home.
+There was also the one time I stood up and flushed our camp toilet in our remote pearling camp in the middle of the Kimberley and saw a bright green tree frog swimming around, knowing that somewhere nearby was that python that liked to call our cabins home.

 Low and behold the frog did not jump up and we never saw the python.